caimichael88/cdcp_ai/README.md

 cdcp_ai is an AI-powered tool designed to support tasks related to the Canadian Dental Care Plan (CDCP).
 It provides automated reasoning, data extraction, form assistance, and decision support using modern AI models.

-The goal of this project is to streamline how users interact with CDCP-related information — reducing manual work and helping users interpret complex eligibility rules, documentation, and responses.
+The goal of this project is to streamline how users interact with CDCP-related information, reducing manual work and helping users interpret complex eligibility rules, documentation, and responses.

 1. AI-Powered Eligibility Assistance